Dc0d1ng/Capstone-projectG/README.md

 Why is your app needed?
 Background information around any pain points or other reasons.

-Humans make hundreds of decisions every single day and this takes out the guesswork of having to think of what to play You would only need to put in 4 selections and HIT THAT BUTTON!
+Humans make hundreds of decisions every single day and this takes out the guesswork of having to think of what to play You would only need to put in a few selections and HIT THAT BUTTON!

 ### User Profile